bostrt/golang-multi-chan-demo/README.md

-A short demo showing that GoLang channels are non-determinate when writing.
-But, a `close(chan)` is.
+A short demo showing that GoLang channels are non-deterministic when writing.
+But, a `close(chan)` is in terms of all readers receiving the close "signal".

 ```shell
 $ go run test.go